Persistence of AR($1$) sequences with Rademacher innovations and linear mod $1$ transforms: Convergence to the quasi-stationary distribution and its properties

-\end{proposition} \begin{proof} We extend the argument we gave above in Item 1 for $f_z$ to an arbitrary function $f$ of bounded variation.
+\end{proposition} \begin{proof} We extend the argument we gave above in Section~\ref{ssec:cond} for $f_z$ to an arbitrary function $f$ of bounded variation.
 To this end, we estimate the spectral radius of the operator $P_2$.
 First,

 where the last inequality is trivial when $a \in (\frac12, \frac23)$, while in the case $a=\frac23$ we used that